Sooke Community App -- Project Plan

 - Svelte components should be small and composable.

-- MapLibre is used via JavaScript in the Capacitor webview.
+- MapLibre is used via Typescript in the Capacitor webview.
 Do not use a native maps plugin.

 - Clerk JWT validation happens in Chi middleware on every protected route.